top of page

 • Colony Characteristics: These unique ants form expansive colonies that can harbour multiple queens, which is a key factor in their rapid spread and extensive colony development.
 This multi-queen system enables fire ants to establish large colonies quickly, further facilitating their invasive spread.

 • Dietary Habits and Ecological Effects: Fire ants are omnivorous, feeding on a wide range of organisms, including invertebrates, vertebrates, plants, and seeds.
 Their diverse diet leads to competition with native herbivores and insects for food, which can reduce plant populations and alter the dynamics of the ecosystem.
-They eat everything in Specifically, ground-dwelling native bees and Thynid wasps, which are crucial for pollinating native terrestrial orchids, find themselves in direct competition with fire ants for resources.
+They eat almost everything.
+Specifically, ground-dwelling native bees and Thynid wasps, which are crucial for pollinating native terrestrial orchids, find themselves in direct competition with fire ants for resources.
 This competition can disrupt the pollination process, potentially affecting the reproduction of these plant species.
 Aside from their environmental impact, fire ants can also cause significant damage to agriculture.
 They feed on the buds and fruits of numerous crops, interfere with farm equipment, and can cause economic losses.
 These ants are not only a threat to plants and animals but also pose risks to humans and domesticated animals.
 Their venomous stings can cause burning sensations, itching blisters, and in some cases, severe allergic reactions.
 The venom contains a potent alkaloid that can be deadly to sensitive individuals.
 To prevent the spread of fire ants, it is crucial to adhere to restrictions on the movement of baled hay, soil, plants, soil-moving equipment, and other items out of Imported Fire Ant quarantine areas.
 Awareness and compliance with these regulations are key steps in controlling the spread of this invasive type of ant.

 • Solenopsis invicta and Solenopsis geminata ants bite and sting!